dcmoura/spyql/docs/queries.rst

 FROM clause
 ^^^^^^^^^^^^

-The from clause specifies the input and can take 2 main forms:
+The FROM clause specifies the input and can take 2 main forms:

 * an input format (e.g. json, csv) and optional input options (e.g. path to file, delimiter);
 * a python expression (e.g. a variable, a list comprehension).